Plant Profile: Pinks, DianthusMarch 9, 2017

-Young plants need watering during prolonged dry spells until they’re well established.
+Young plants need watering during prolonged dry spells until they’re well established, especially if kept within a greenhouse.
 After a few years, all pinks begin to look straggly and should be given a severe prune after flowering.

 Encourage new growth by applying a handful of general fertiliser around the plant and a mulch of gritty compost.